Spatial Archival Architecture & Tiering Strategy

 Retention Policy Frameworks

 Archival systems must enforce legally defensible retention schedules without manual intervention.
-Compliance mandates (e.g., environmental reporting, defense contracts, municipal zoning records) dictate immutable retention windows, audit trails, and secure deletion protocols.
-Implementing a Retention Policy Frameworks requires integrating policy-as-code with storage lifecycle controls, ensuring that data cannot be altered or prematurely purged during active legal holds.
+Compliance mandates — environmental reporting, defense contracts, municipal zoning records — dictate immutable retention windows, audit trails, and secure deletion protocols.
+Implementing Retention Policy Frameworks requires integrating policy-as-code with storage lifecycle controls, ensuring that data cannot be altered or prematurely purged during active legal holds.

-Use Write-Once-Read-Many (WORM) storage classes or Object Lock mechanisms to enforce retention at the infrastructure layer.
+Use WORM storage classes or Object Lock mechanisms to enforce retention at the infrastructure layer, below any application that might be compromised or misconfigured.
 Configure compliance reporting to surface retention expirations, legal hold overrides, and deletion readiness:

 # Terraform: Object Lock & Compliance Retention